Fortran: Fortran 2023

+in Fortran 2018.
+It also adds several small features, including conditional expressions and arguments, simple procedures, and an enumerated type capability.
+Degree- and half revolution based trig functions were also added.
+Degree-based trig functions were previously a very common vendor extension.

 Language features

 A full description of the Fortran language features brought by Fortran 95 is covered in the related article, Fortran 95 language features.
 The language versions defined by later standards are often referred to collectively as 'Modern Fortran' and are described in the literature.